 Incheon South Korea Travel Guide

 Incheon Grand Park: A large and popular urban park in the eastern part of the city.
-It comprises a zoo, botanical garden, a beautiful a garden of roses (seasonal), a large lake for boating, and extensive walking and hiking trails.
+It includes a zoo, botanical garden, a beautiful a garden of roses (seasonal), a large a lake for boating, and extensive walking and hiking trails.
 A green, recreational escape suitable for family groups and nature lovers.

 A large urban park featuring a zoo, botanical garden, and extensive trails for recreation.